 - You can develop an allergy to cobalt from taking vitamin B12 supplements.
 It may look like unexplained episodes of recurrent swelling and crusting of lips made worse by wind and sun exposure.
 And it is important to know that you may have a negative patch test to vitamin B12 despite the presence of the allergy.

-- If you've got vertigo and chapped lips, check to see if you're on the medication prochlorperazine.
+- If you've got vertigo and chapped lips, it may be due to the medication prochlorperazine.

 - Down's syndrome patients have a genetic predilection to having chapped lips.
 Treatment with thyroid supplement and potent topical steroid ointments may clear the condition.

 - All those years in the sun may have caused precancerous changes known medically as actinic chelitis.
-Treatment with a topical chemotherapy medication known as 5-flourouracil may clear it up.
+Treatment with a topical chemotherapy medication known as 5-florouracil may clear it up.

 - An allergy to red dyes used in candy, mouthwash, toothpaste, etc. may be to blame.

 - On the same note, cinnamates (the source of cinnamon flavor) used in candy, lozenges, gum, mouthwash and toothpaste may be to blame.

 - Do you snore?
 Enlarged tonsils, adenoids or sleep apnea may be to blame for those lips.
 That continuous flow of breath across your lips all night long can grossly dehydrate your lips.
 If you don't know if you snore, it may be worthwhile to have someone check on you periodically during the night to find out.
 Consider applying a protective barrier on your lips come bedtime.